slimbootloader/documentation/source/supported-hardware/upxtremei12rplp.rst

 Before You Start
 ^^^^^^^^^^^^^^^^^

-.. warning:: As you plan to reprogram the SPI flash, it's a good idea to backup the pre-installed BIOS image first.
+.. warning:: As you plan to reprogram the SPI flash, it's a good idea to backup the pre-installed BIOS image second.

 Boot the board and enter BIOS setup menu to get familiar with the board features and settings.